wariomx/Artstock/README.md

 # Artstock

 Artstock will revolutionize the art market by tokenizing physical art: a more transparent and secure way to buy and sell art.
-Artstock makes possible the tracking of provenance and authenticity of art pieces through curators, therefore making it easier to verify the authenticity of art pieces.
-Artstock also features a secondary market for art pieces, allowing for the trading of art pieces in a secure and transparent manner.
+Artstock makes possible the tracking of provenance and authenticity of art pieces through curators, therefore making it easier to verify the history of artworks.
+Artstock also features a secondary market for art, allowing for the trading of art pieces in a secure and transparent manner.
+The physical items have to be held by a guardian in order to go through careful curation, before they can be traded on our market using an escrow smart contract.
+The token can be redeemed for physical delivery at any time.

-Tech stack: Build on the Rootstock blockhain.
-Login (both web2 and web3) through Dynamic.
+Tech stack: Build on the Rootstock blockchain to get the security and liquidity of Bitcoin, while having the smart contrtact possibilities of an EVM.
+Login (both web2 and web3) are powered by Dynamic to make the user experience easy and screen for sanctioned wallets.
 Smart contracts in Solidity.
-Frontend in React.
-Backend in Node.js.
+Frontend in React with Next.js.

 ## Raw sketch
 Target users: